Skatox/jquery-categories-list/readme.txt

 1. Make a directory `jquery-categories-list` under `/wp-content/plugins/`
 1. Upload  all downloaded files to `/wp-content/plugins/jquery-categories-list/`
 1. Activate plugin at the plugins section.
-1. Go to Presentation -> Widgets and drag the jQuery Categories List to your sidebar and configure it, if you want to display it inside a post then write [jQueryCategoriesList] at the location where it will be shown and save it.
+1. Go to Presentation -> Widgets and drag the JS Categories List to your sidebar and configure it, if you want to display it inside a post then write [JsCategoriesList] at the location where it will be shown and save it.

 == Configuration ==

 * Title: title of the widget.
 * Trigger Symbol:  characters to be displayed as a bullet.
 * Symbol position: where to put the expand/collapse symbol.
-* Effect: jQuery's effect to use.
+* Effect: JS's effect to use.
 * Order by: display order of categories.
 * Expand: if list should be expanded or callapsed by default.
 * Show number of posts: display how many post are published in the category.
 * Show empty categories: display categories with no posts.
+* Categories to include: categories to be included from the list.
 * Categories to exclude: categories to be excluded from the list.

 == Frequently Asked Questions ==

+= Why there are 2 widgets? =

+Since version 4.0 the widget was migrated to a Gutenberg block.
+So there will be a Gutenberg block with the most modern code and compatibility and a legacy version that is 100% made in PHP to keep compatibility with older installations.

 = Why this plugin is not working? =